 Our staff can research Massachusetts newspapers for obituaries and death notices from across the state.

-We have access to most Massachusetts newspapers, including major daily papers and local weekly papers.
+We have access to most Massachusetts newspapers, including major daily papers and local weekly papers at Boston Public Library in Copley Square.

 "Whether it's an obituary, marriage notice, headline news story, crime, court trial coverage or other newsworthy event, newspaper research can provide information generally not found in any other type of document.
 It can readily open doors to other information and shed light on new avenues never thought to pursue."